VGE - Vertical Grading Editor

 - Apply Slope and Elevation Adjustments: Users can elect to add a height adjustment to the calculated elevations and/or use the reverse of the calculated slopes obtained from Step 2

-The calculations of the Reference Point and Projected Slopes is made at EACH sampled section and an PI elevation established (with an optional height adjustment).
+The calculations of the Reference Point and Projected Slopes is made at EACH sampled section and an PVI elevation established (with an optional height adjustment).

 The image on the right side of the form adjusts to highlight relevant inputs based on the mouse hover location on the form.